dontravis.com blog post #557

 So many questions flew around in my head I grew addled.
 But Jacob, seemed to know them.

 “It was our father.
 In his dying delirium, he summoned me.
 Me and mum.”
 His expression grew sad.
 “I’ll go when he does.”
 His image flickered.
 “And I fear that will be soon.”

 “Wait!”
 I shouted.
 “We have to get to the manor.
 You have to tell his lord—”

 His image faded alarmingly.
 The voice weakened.
 “Not enough time, I suspect.”

 As the import of his disappearance struck me, I lurched down the dark, wooded path toward home, knowing full well that my father had died.

 Another thought struck like a pole ax between the eyes.
-How would I ever convince Lord Harold—or the police—of what actually happened?
+How would I ever convince Lord Harold—or the authorities—of what actually happened?

 See you next week.